mui/toolpad/docs/data/toolpad/core/introduction/integration.md

 # Integration

-<p class="descripton">This guide will walk you through the process of adding Toolpad Core to an existing project.</p>
+<p class="description">This guide walks you through adding Toolpad Core to an existing project.</p>

 ## Installation